 And, if you’re after something long, pink, but rather more refreshing than the pineapple slop, this is, I reckon, the way to go.

-As to who invented the original Singapore Sling?
+As to who invented the earliest Singapore Sling?
 That, I’m afraid, remains lost in the mists of time.